neckleshole-source/The-Freuid-Challenge-2026---IJCAI---ECAI_competition/README.md

 This program operates in three sequential phases:
 1. **Phase 1 (Specification Extraction):** Scans genuine and fraudulent directories to generate deep structural metadata and frequency domain analysis, outputting `true_specs.json` and `false_specs.json`.
 2. **Phase 2 (Model Training & Evaluation):** Trains an image-classification model (EfficientNet-B0) to output real-valued fraud probability scores.
 Performance is validated locally using a custom **FREUID Metric**.
-3. **Phase 3 (Production Inference):** Processes unseen target files, determines if the document is natively digital or a physical re-capture, extracts the country/type from file naming schemas, and exports results to a submission-ready `output.csv`.
+3. **Phase 3 (Production Inference):** Processes unseen target files, determines if the document is natively digital or a physical re-capture, extracts the country/type from file naming schemas, and exports results to a submission-ready `submissions.csv`.

 ---